chocobearz/reversi/README.md

 ### Reversi with Monte-Carlo Tree Search

 This is a program to play Reversi(Othello) against the computer.
-The AI player uses variations on Monte-Carlo Tree Search(MCTS), with varying heuristics to allow the player to play at different difficulty levels.
+The AI player uses variations of Monte-Carlo Tree Search(MCTS), with varying heuristics to allow the player to play at different difficulty levels.

 <!-- PROJECT FILES -->